 - Splitwise isn’t ideal for long-term financial planning or deep savings tracking.

-- Lacks advanced tools for setting broader financial goals.
+- It lacks advanced tools for setting broader financial goals.

 7. PocketGuard

-It’s perfect for couples who want to save smarter, avoid overspending, and focus on achieving financial goals without the stress of spreadsheets.
+This app helps spot recurring bills, making it easy to cut down on unnecessary expenses.
+It’s perfect for couples who want to save smarter, avoid overspending, and reach their financial goals without the stress of spreadsheets.

 Stand-Out Features

-- The app automatically calculates how much you can safely spend after paying bills and setting money aside for savings or debt.
+1. In Pocket: PocketGuard automatically calculates how much you and your partner can safely spend after paying bills and setting aside money for savings or debt.
+This shows you the money that’s truly available for daily spending.

-- You can create joint goals, like saving for a vacation, a romantic date, or an emergency fund.
+3. Saving goals: With pocketguard you can create shared goals together, like saving for a vacation, a romantic date, or an emergency fund, keeping your dreams on track.

 Pros

-- Encourages teamwork by letting couples track shared goals together.
+- It encourages teamwork by letting you both track shared goals together.

-- Free version available, with optional upgrades for extra tools.
+- Its free version available, with optional upgrades for extra tools.

 Cons

-- Less customizable than apps like Monarch or YNAB.
+- It is less customizable than apps like Monarch or YNAB.

 8. EveryDollar Budgeting App to Budget Smarter